 Close collaboration helps to ensure patients are placed into the right care setting after being discharged from the hospital, helping to ensure a quicker recovery.
 Discharge planning should start during the resident’s admission and continue throughout the stay.
 The discharge plan should clearly state what capabilities the resident needs to have upon discharge.
 This means that having an EHR platform that can provide discharge content and a personalized plan for each resident is critical to their recovery and reducing the risk of rehospitalization.

 Empowering Providers and Health Systems

 Healthcare systems and LTPAC providers are bracing for the “silver tsunami”, which will drive baby boomers into hospitals and post-acute care facilities in record numbers.
-By implementing changes in you share data now, you’ll be able to better manage the care transitions that will come with this influx of patients.
+By implementing changes in your share data now, you’ll be able to better-manage the care transitions that will come with this influx of patients.
 You should consider:

 - Use health data exchange to improve communication

 - Educate staff about the benefits of information exchange

 Our new solution, Harmony by PointClickCare, will enable acute and post-acute providers to eliminate data silos between care partners.
 Connect with us to request a demo and learn more how Harmony can help your facility.